konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/outlier-annotations/index_nb.md

 ```

 ### Conclusion
 In this tutorial, we have walked through the essential steps for finding potential outliers amongst the Annotations.
-Below is the full code to accomplish this task:
+Below is the full code to accomplish this task.
+Note that you need to replace placeholders with respective values for the tutorial to run.

 ```python editable=true slideshow={"slide_type": ""} tags=["skip-execution", "nbval-skip"] vscode={"languageId": "plaintext"}
 from konfuzio_sdk.data import Project